 What will happen at and after the interview?

 - A brief presentation regarding the course

 - Complete a written piece which assesses your values and written English

-- 15 minute interview with two members of academic staff.
+- 15 minute interview with up to two people, one will be a member of academic staff.
 Sometimes placement providers are also involved.
 This will assess your communication skills, motivation and aptitude for the course

 - Offered an unconditional place on the course